andrerpbts/base_form/README.md

 the validations of the all context together.
 In most cases a Form Object is a perfect solution to deliver those records in a fun and maintenable code.

-Actually, there's a lot of another gems to do that, like the great [reform](https://github.com/apotonick/reform) or [activeform-rails](https://github.com/GCorbel/activeform-rails), which are a more complete solution for this problem.
+Actually, there are a lot of options you can pick in terms of gems to do that, like the great [reform](https://github.com/apotonick/reform) or [activeform-rails](https://github.com/GCorbel/activeform-rails), which are a more complete solution for this problem.
 But, if you are looking for something lighter, maybe this